-CW shows (so far): The 100, All American, Arrow, The Big Stage, Black Lightning, Bulletproof, Burden of Truth, Charmed, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, Hypnotize Me, I Ship It, In the Dark, iZombie, Jane the Virgin, Legacies, My Last Days, Mysteries Decoded, The Outpost, Pandora, Red Bull Peaking, Riverdale, Roswell New Mexico, Supergirl, and Supernatural.
+CW shows (so far): The 100, All American, Arrow, The Big Stage, Black Lightning, Bulletproof, Burden of Truth, Charmed, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, Hypnotize Me, I Ship It, In the Dark, iZombie, Jane the Virgin, Legacies, Masters of Illusion, My Last Days, Mysteries Decoded, The Outpost, Pandora, Red Bull Peaking, Riverdale, Roswell New Mexico, Supergirl, Supernatural, and Two Sentence Horror Stories.

 A couple of notes about these charts: